tommes0815/PineTime-apps/README.md

 Based on : Bosmoment-style Pinetime firmware applications

-- Built on top of [RIOT], an open source embedded operating system
+- Built on top of RIOT, an open source embedded operating system
-- Apache [NimBLE] as an open-source bluetooth 5.0 stack.
+- Apache NimBLE as an open-source bluetooth 5.0 stack.
-- [LittlevGL] for the user interface.
+- LittlevGL for the user interface.
 - Dyne's "Secret pangolin code" DP-3T embedded implementation
 - wolfSSL's wolfCrypt as crypto engine